brennnnan/p5-projects/sequencer/README.md

 #Sequencer
 This is a drum sequencer inspired by the sounds of the 909.
+You can play with it at http://brennnnan.com/projects/sequencer/sequencer.html

 ##How to use:
 - Click on a dot to turn on that step.
 Each row represents one voice, and each column represents 1/16 note.